cubeta-io/cubeta-starter/docs/README.md

 7. cubeta-starter-assets =>`php artisan vendor:publish --tag=cubeta-starter-assets`
 8. cubeta-auth-views => `php artisan vendor:publish --tag=cubeta-auth-views`

+> [!note]
-**publish tag cubeta-starter-response :has to use the force option because it is publishing an exception handler in with the same name of Laravel default exception handler in the `app/Exceptions` directory.**
+> Publish tag cubeta-starter-response :has to use the force option because it is publishing an exception handler in with
+> the same name of Laravel default exception handler in the `app/Exceptions` directory.

+> [!note]
-**all the available publish tags are required when you are willing to get use of the package generation process except two tags :**
+> all the available publish tags are required when you are willing to get use of the package generation process except
+> two tags :

-1. `cubeta-starter-auth-views`
+> 1. `cubeta-starter-auth-views`
-2. `cubeta-starter-assets`
+> 2. `cubeta-starter-assets`
+>
-   <br>   **those two tags are for using the package t generate web controllers so if you're willing to use it for web
-   generating you should publish them**
+> those two tags are for using the package t generate web controllers so if you're willing to use it for web generating you should publish them

 <h1>Important Step !</h1>